Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

 where $A(x)$ is as in \eqref{A(x)}.
-Clearly, depending on the proportion in which the two players install, there are infinite Pareto optima.
-However, even in the case $y_1=y_2$ and assuming $I_1=I_2$, the Pareto optimum is fundamentally different from the Nash equilibrium: for instance it is easy to see that for the former, the system reaches saturation for $A(x)\geq \theta$, while for the latter the system reach saturation earlier, when $A(x)\geq \frac{3}{4}\theta$.
+Clearly, depending on the proportion in which the two players install, there are infinitely many Pareto optima.
+However, even in the case $y_1=y_2$ and assuming $I_1=I_2$, the Pareto optimum is fundamentally different from the Nash equilibrium: for instance it is easy to see that for the former, the system reaches saturation for $A(x)\geq \theta$, while for the latter the system reaches saturation earlier, when $A(x)\geq \frac{3}{4}\theta$ {(cf. previous section)}.